 IT IS FURTHER ORDERED that the complainant has the right to file a petition for review of this decision by the entire court.
-The deadline for filing such a petition is within forty-two (42) days after the date of the Chief Judge's order.
-RJCP 11(g)(3), 18(a), 18(b).
+The deadline for filing such a petition is within forty-two (42) days after the date of this Opinion and Memorandum.
+RJCP 11(g)(3), 18(a)-18(b).